Chronology

 16-1/2" 5-string acoustic handmade viola, made in Oregon by Chet Bishop

 Someone asked why I didn’t have more five-string violas, so, afterward, I made this one on the same mold from which I made my very first instrument.
-The original was a four-string viola with abalone-shell inlay on the back, which I made for my youngest son.
+The viola I made, originally, was a four-string viola with abalone-shell inlay on the back, which I made for my youngest son.
 Since then, I have used the same mold at various times, but this is the first five-string viola from this mold.

 Front view of 15" 5-string acoustic viola handmade in Oregon by Chet Bishop